FAQs

 How long will it take?

-Unfortunately, this is not possible to say in a general FAQs page.
-Everyone’s circumstances are unique to them and the length of time Counselling can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek Counselling in the first place.
+Each session is between 50-60, although some are 90 minutes.
+It is not possible to say how many sessions it will take to accomplish your goals, as everyone’s circumstances are unique to them.
+Some variables include your desire for personal development, your commitment, and the factors that are driving you to seek counselling in the first place.

 What does counselling cost?

-The cost to see a practicum therapist (a person completing her/his Masters degree in Counselling who is acquiring experience hours for graduation and registration) is $39.85 including GST per session.
+The cost to see a practicum therapist (a person completing her/his Masters degree in Counselling who is acquiring experience hours for graduation and registration) is $45.

-The cost to see a Therapeutic Counsellor (a Counsellor who has not yet obtained her/his registration or certification) or a Sr Therapeutic Counsellor (a registered or certified counsellor with one or more Masters degrees) is between $89.85 and $141.75 for those with one or more full-time employment income(s) in their household, and $69.85 for those whose household income is limited to disability, social assistance, student aid, or a household pension under $75,000.
-These costs include GST.
-If and when the Government of BC regulates the therapeutic counselling profession, these costs will go down as GST will no longer be required.
+The cost to see a Therapeutic Counsellor (a Counsellor who has not yet obtained her/his registration or certification) or a Sr Therapeutic Counsellor (a registered or certified counsellor with one or more Masters degrees) is between $105 and $165 for those with one or more full-time employment income(s) in their household, and $85 for those without a full-time employment income.